RoboDock

 Product Roadmap & Public Announcements

-RoboDock has publicly announced autonomous plug-in/unplug robotic charging, vision-guided vehicle alignment, automated vehicle inspection capabilities, and a real-time fleet management dashboard.
-They offer a Robotics-as-a-Service subscription model at $99/month and are actively hiring for perception and autonomy roles, signaling near-term product hardening and pilot expansion across EV and AV depot operators.
+RoboDock has publicly announced autonomous plug-in/unplug robotic charging, vision-guided vehicle alignment, automated vehicle inspection capabilities (visual and thermal), and a real-time fleet management dashboard.
+They offer a Robotics-as-a-Service subscription model at $99/month and are actively hiring for perception and autonomy roles.
+Featured by Forbes as one of the most promising startups from YC W26, and had one of the most "liked" launches on the YC page.
+System works with existing depots, chargers, and any vehicle type with no rebuilds necessary.

 Signals & Private Analysis

 Hiring patterns emphasize founding-level perception and sensor fusion engineers, suggesting an imminent push toward multi-modal sensing and manipulation beyond simple charging.
 The absence of commercial or sales hires indicates they are still in deep technical build-out and likely running closed pilots with select fleet partners.
-Founder backgrounds at Amazon Astro (home robot charging) and Zipline (drone charging towers) hint at proprietary connector and alignment IP.
-Conference circuit absence suggests stealth-mode scaling before a broader market launch, and the SaaS pricing model signals intent to land-and-expand within large fleet operators before upselling full depot automation modules.
+Founder backgrounds at Amazon Astro (home robot charging, ~3.7 years) and Zipline (autonomous drone charging towers, P2 concept to multi-city US deployment) hint at proprietary connector and alignment IP.
+The SaaS pricing model signals intent to land-and-expand within large fleet operators before upselling full depot automation modules.

 Vision-guided robotic manipulation